 In a city full of great wedding venues, the National Gallery of Art truly stands out from the crowd.
-In the opinion of these DC wedding photographers, it is one of the best places for couples portraits in Washington.
+In the opinion of these DC wedding photographers, it is one of the best places in Washington for you to have your couples portraits taken.
 The diversity of settings and backdrops within the museum’s two buildings is unparalleled.
-A Washington, DC, wedding photographer can unleash their full creativity and get truly spectacular pictures of brides and grooms.
+A Washington, DC, wedding photographer can unleash their full creativity and get truly spectacular pictures of you and your beloved.
+So whether you are planning your engagement photo shoot or the couples portrait portion of your wedding day, give some thought to adding a stop at the National Gallery of Art to the schedule.

 The museum is divided into three different sections: the West Building, East Building and Sculpture Garden.
 The West and East Buildings are connected by an underground passage called “The Concourse.”
 The Sculpture Garden sits on the other side of the West Building, next to the Smithsonian National Museum of Natural History.